 As an example, just about any business owner will tell you that they’re aiming to make more money.
 While this goal is valid, it’s also very vague and, in turn, difficult to work toward.
 Instead, try to make your goals as specific as possible.
 Replace “make more money” with “increase revenue by X%,” and your goal is instantly much more concrete.

 With a specific goal set, you can hone in on the best way to measure your progress.
-Reporting within PestPac makes it easy for you to stay on top of metrics as time passes, allowing you to monitor your progress and pivot your strategy as needed throughout the year.
-In the example of increasing revenue by a specific amount, PestPac’s reporting and business analytics tools allow you to easily compare your numbers year over year to see if you’re on task and, if you’re not, to take action and get back on track.
+Reporting within PestPac makes it easy for you to stay on top of metrics as time passes, allowing you to monitor your progress and pivot your strategy as needed.
+In the example of increasing revenue by a specific amount, PestPac’s reporting and business analytics tools allow you to easily compare your numbers year-over-year to see if you’re on task and, if you’re not, to take action and get back on track.

 To ensure your goals are attainable, take the time to explore past data in PestPac and gauge what you can realistically attain.
 If your numbers last year were identical to the year before, a small increase might be an attainable goal that still has a major impact on your business.
 If your numbers jumped by a significant percentage, then setting a goal that is just a few points more can be an attainable increase that builds on the momentum you already have.

-Just like your goals need to be measurable for you to properly gauge progress and success, you need to have a time frame in mind when planning your goals and monitoring progress.
+Just like your goals need to be measurable for you to properly gauge progress and success, you need to have a timeframe in mind when planning your goals and monitoring progress.
 Is your goal one that you’re looking to achieve by the end of the year, or by a particular date?
-Having a date in mind for reaching your goal helps you to stay on task and gives you a benchmark to gauge your progress against.
+Having a date in mind for reaching your goal helps you to stay on task and gives you a benchmark against which to gauge your progress.

 Using PestPac, you can gain deeper insights into your business and lay a plan out for milestones to achieve along the route to reaching your goal.
 If you know from the data in PestPac that your revenue during the first-quarter tends to be lower than the rest of the year, then you know not to panic if you’re not 25% of the way to your annual goal by the end of March.
 Similarly, you can use those insights to plan ahead and determine when your efforts can be most effective.